leebase/longreply/_pages/createAIPersonality.md

 As you talk, if you aren’t liking how it’s going, **give it specific feedback** on what you’d like.
 It’s not a person.
 It won’t be offended.

-Sometimes with your spouse it’s:
+You can't say to your wife:
 "honey, will you just get to the point already?"

-With the AI, say:
+But you can tell the AI how to be as in:
 "Stop reflecting back my own thoughts — I already know what I think.
 I’m asking you to reason with me."
 Or:
 "I know I said to be enthusiastic, but dial it back a bit."